spider-mario/dsf2flac/README.txt

 COMPILING

 I developed and tested this program on Linux x86_64 with GCC.
-It probably compile and works on x86 GCC too.
+It probably compiles and works on x86 GCC too.
 Windows might be a bit more work.

 If you are building statically you'll need to link against these libs: